calherries/site/posts/2022-04-25-abstraction.md

 # Abstraction

 Abstraction is a widely used, but deeply overloaded term.
-Programming is full of tropes like "program at the right level of abstraction", and "avoid premature abstraction", or even "every abstraction is leaky".
-All these uses of the term hint at a program as a hierarchy of levels, and these levels are abstractions.
+Programming is full of tropes like "program at the right level of abstraction", "avoid premature abstraction", and "every abstraction is leaky".
+All these imply a program is a hierarchy of levels, and these levels are abstractions.
 But what defines these levels, really?
-You can definitely _feel_ them, but can you explain?
+You can definitely _feel_ them, but can you explain what they are?

 We could continue to be imprecise about what we mean by abstraction.
 Abstraction is a pretty successful idea in the software engineering world, even if most people use it without saying exactly what it means.
-But I still find it hard to talk about abstraction.
+But I find it hard to talk about abstraction in real-world conversations.
 We need to share a common language to make progress.
 Hopefully reading this post can help future discussions on the subject.

 Let's start with the definition from Rich Hickey: "Abstraction is about drawing from a set of exemplars some essential thing."